suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 - Solving a problem with _zero_ inputs is typically easy
 - Solving a problem with _one_ input is typically easy
 - Solving a problem with a _few_ inputs is typically easy due to our natural intuition
-- Solving a problem wiht a _huge_ amount of input challenges our intuition and assumptions
+- Solving a problem with a _huge_ amount of input challenges our intuition and assumptions

-- See example of adding up the first N numbers.
+- See an example of adding up the first N numbers.

 ---

 # [fit] Use "0, 1, few, $$ \infty $$" in your thinking process

-- Perhaps start with an input size of "a few"
+- Perhaps start with an input size of "a few."
 - Use your intuition to understand the problem
 - Don't forget about `0` and `1` inputs
   - (sometimes the problem has a curveball here)